 Our WPC delegation visited the school in Okushibri in August 2016.

 Read more about this trip and how you can help in Belinda's Blog Post: Transforming Lives of Children in Ghana

 Learn more about how you can get involved below!

-Join us the last Sunday of each month for Prayer in the African Way.
+** This is temporarily on hold due to COVID-19 ** Join us the last Sunday of each month for Prayer in the African Way.
 We will meet in the chapel following coffee hour, to pray, sing, and praise the Lord.
 Everybody is welcome!

 Join The Water Project at Westminster and help us research responsible projects.
 Contact us for more information!

 Join with concerned WPC members and others to identify mission needs, discuss emerging priorities and develop action plans.

 The 2020 African Ministries Annual Report provides detailed information for what money is raised and how it is being used to serve these ministries.